lennard0011/Interactive-Fibonacci-Grid/README.md

 We check if a cell is part of the Fibonacci order by testing the following formula (5x^2 + 4) or (5x^2 - 4) is a perfect square where x is the value of the cell.

 # How to run?
+1. Clone the repository.
+2. From the root folder, run a webserver.
+I recommand the VS Code extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+3. Open the webpage.

 # Architecture